abhkpr/minecu/README.md

 ## Simple Arduino-Based ECU Prototype

 This project is a basic simulation of an Engine Control Unit (ECU) using an Arduino.
 It measures engine RPM from a crankshaft sensor (like a Hall effect sensor), calculates timing, and triggers ignition pulses accordingly.
-Designed for educational purposes, DIY engine labs, or embedded systems experimentation.
+Designed for engine labs or embedded systems experimentation.

 ---